Types of Tenancy

 Rights Against Retaliation

-Although the landlord of a Tenant at Will or under lease can terminate the tenancy or raise the rent without reason, he cannot do so in response to your exercising your legal rights.
-If the landlord tries to raise the rent, terminate or otherwise change your tenancy within six months of when you contact the Board of Health, join a tenants’ organization, or exercise other legal rights, the landlord’s action will be considered retaliation against you, unless the landlord can prove otherwise.
+Although the landlord of a Tenant-at-Will or under lease can terminate the tenancy or raise the rent without reason, he cannot do so in response to your exercising your legal rights.
+If the landlord tries to raise the rent, terminate or otherwise change your tenancy within six months of when you contact the Board of Health or exercise other legal rights, the landlord’s action will be considered retaliation against you, unless the landlord can prove otherwise.

-Please note: the information on this page was adapted from the Massachusetts Office of Consumer Affairs and Business Regulation and the City of Boston Rental Housing Resource Center websites.
-For more information, please refer to those websites.
+Information on this page was adapted from the Massachusetts Office of Consumer Affairs and Business Regulation and the City of Boston Rental Housing Resource Center websites.
+For more information, please refer to these websites.